-A dedicated team has been set up in DHHS to respond to coronavirus (COVID-19) cases that are linked to schools and early childhood education and care settings to make sure they can re-open as safely and as quickly as possible.
-On-site supervision and learning will start again at your school based on advice from DHHS, in consultation with the Department, when it is safe to do so.
+A dedicated team has been set up in DH to respond to COVID-19 cases that are linked to schools and early childhood education and care settings to make sure they can re-open as safely and as quickly as possible.
+On-site supervision and learning will start again at your school based on advice from DH, in consultation with the Department, when it is safe to do so.

 Your principal will provide advice on support for student learning while the school site or campus is temporarily closed.

 The VSBA will undertake any necessary deep cleaning as required by DH.
 Deep cleaning generally takes one to two days, but can take longer, depending on the size of the school.